 Mental Capacity Toolkit

-Bournemouth University have produced a toolkit to help support health and care professionals working with individuals whose decision-making capacity is limited, fluctuating, absent or compromised.
+Bournemouth University has produced a toolkit to help support health and care professionals working with individuals whose decision-making capacity is limited, fluctuating, absent or compromised.

 Mencap – The Mental Capacity Act

-Mencap have lots of useful information about assessing mental capacity and the Mental Capacity Act on their website.
+Mencap has lots of useful information about assessing mental capacity and the Mental Capacity Act on their website.
 They have also produced a useful resource pack.